- Attendance Information

 In March 2016 the Department for Education launched a campaign - Together, we can tackle child abuse.
 The campaign encourages members of the public to report child abuse and neglect.

-As part of the campaign the DfE published two helpful posters (below).
+As part of the campaign the DfE published the poster below.

 To view them in full size click on the images below.